-Tanabata is beloved by Kyoto residents, and is held from August 1st to the 15th.
-During this time, places like Kitano Temmangu, Nijo Castle, Umekoji Park and others are all lit up with brilliant lights.
+Tanabata is beloved by Kyoto residents, and is held from August 1 to August 5 annually.
+During this time, places like Kitano Temmangu, Nijo Castle, Umekoji Park, and others are all lit up with brilliant lights.

 Other events include the Old Book Festival at Shimogamo Shrine, the Kobo Ichi Market held at Toji Shrine on the 21st of every month, and the pottery market at Gojozaka.
 If you’re in Kyoto during festival season, by all means, stop by and check one out for yourself.

 Many of Kyoto’s ancient cultural traditions still exist today, including maiko, kimonos, shodo calligraphy and tea.